jpedro/jpedro.github.io/.posts/hundreds.md

 Firstly and foremostly, we extracted all config, not into tfvars files, but into yaml files.
-Could be JSON or TOML but yaml is human-friendly enough and, as opposed to no-dangling-commas-quote-everything-JSON and weirdly indented TOML, you can add comments.
+Could be JSON or TOML but yaml is human-friendly enough and, as opposed to no-dangling-commas-quote-everything-JSON and weirdly nested TOML, you can add comments.

 Better still, Terraform can natively load yaml and using the `locals` block you can massage that data before feeding it off to the resources